What I’m reading

 Aylon Samouha, Jeff Wetzler, Jenee Henry Wood

 The essence of this book is about redefining schooling as we know it.
-Drawing on their vast experience as directors of Transcend Education in the US, the authors draw from the stories of schools and school districts they have worked with to illustrate what is possible and how this can be achieved when the right […]
+Drawing on their vast experience as directors of Transcend Education in the US, the authors draw from […]

 All the time, every time, all of us, everywhere!